-All of this is publicly available, except for vec2tle.
-I'll probably get around to posting that eventually.
-Right now, it's pretty tricky code to use, and even more difficult to figure out what I was doing (determining the TLE that fits a given state vector, or set of state vectors, is mildly straightforward for low-orbiting objects, but gets increasingly difficult for high-altitude and/or high-eccentricity objects.)
+All of the source code is publicly available, though I have to admit that eph2tle is currently poorly documented.
+Right now, it's pretty tricky code to use, and even more difficult to figure out what I was doing.
+Determining the TLE that fits a given state vector, or set of state vectors, is mildly straightforward for low-orbiting objects, but gets increasingly difficult for high-altitude and/or high-eccentricity objects.

 Important safety tip!
-Note that some of these element files contain the lines
+Note that some of these element files (mostly for objects with orbital periods greater than about six days) contain the lines

 # SGP4 only: these TLEs are _not_ fitted to SDP4, even for # deep-space TLEs.
 These may not work with your software.

 The problem is that the SDP4 model has lots of nice trickery for handling 24-hour and 12-hour orbits accurately.
 But it wasn't really intended for multi-day orbits, especially higher-eccentricity ones and objects beyond the Moon (WT1190F and XL8D89E, for example).
 In some cases, I simply couldn't find an SDP4 element set that would fit a particular object over a particular time span, or the fit would only be to within thousands of kilometers.

 In such cases, I would fit SGP4 elements instead, and set the ephemeris type byte to '2', meaning SGP4.
 This does result in accurate ephemerides for any object in an elliptical orbit around the earth (no escape orbits, which is why there are no TLEs here for Gaia or similar objects.)